SpoonySimone/AutoGGPlus/README.md

 # Credits
 Credits to [Sk1er](https://www.youtube.com/@Sk1erDev) for a portion of the triggers list

+Thanks to [Lucide](https://lucide.dev/) for providing the message icon

 # Development
 > [!WARNING]
 > This section is meant for developers who want to contribute to the mod or build it locally.